Colorado vs Arizona State College Basketball Game Preview

 The Sun Devils have been on a good tear lately.
 It twice helped to face Washington, but a three-game winning streak brought the Sun Devils back from the dead as part of a six-game win in the last nine games.

-On the other hand, Colorado doesn’t do much defensively to come up with an offensive rebellion, and it won’t produce a ball of sticks, but …
+On the other hand, Colorado does not do too defensively to come up with offensive defense, and it will not produce a ball of poles, but …

 Why Colorado Will Win